dornkholland/holland_running/README.md

-This is a wordpress-style website made for my father's running business.
-It includes an easy to access UI that allows distribution of running content through videos and live zoom classes.
 # Holland Running

 ## About / Synopsis

-* What is it, what does it do / Abstract
+* About
+Holland Running is a website made for my father's running business.
+It includes an easy to access UI that allows distribution of running content through videos and appointment scheduling for one-on-one consultation.
 * Project status: Prototype

 ## Table of contents